 March 4-7, 2021

-Despite these challenges, we are excited about this year’s theme, and the possibilities for broad international discussion that an online conference can offer.
-Please “join” us!
+Due to COVID-19, ICLDC 2021 will be held virtually.
+The ICLDC 7 organizers are excited about this year’s theme, and the possibilities for broad international discussion that an online conference can offer.

 Conference Theme: Recognizing Relationships